 Handle ntp configuration.
 If ntp is not installed on the system and ntp configuration is specified, ntp will be installed.
-If there is a default ntp config file in the image or one is present in the distro's ntp package, it will be copied to /etc/ntp.conf.dist before any changes are made.
+If there is a default ntp config file in the image or one is present in the distro's ntp package, it will be copied to a file with .dist appended to the filename before any changes are made.
 A list of ntp pools and ntp servers can be provided under the ntp config key.
-If no ntp servers or pools are provided, 4 pools will be used in the format $\{0-3\}$ . $\{distro\}$ . pool.ntp.org.
+If no ntp servers or pools are provided, 4 pools will be used in the format $\{0-3\}$ . {distro}.pool.ntp.org.